shobject/docs/README.md

 code and download the contact card, and file it with the cards I share with my spouse.

 We finish our drinks and head to our respective homes.
-Once their, my phone connects to the local network and begins to sync the contact card with my laptop, my spouse's laptop, and my spouse's phone.
+Once there, my phone connects to the local network and begins to sync the contact card with my laptop, my spouse's laptop, and my spouse's phone.
 My laptop sees the album and begins to download the whole of it from the tracker.